 This is normally a natural consequence of normal fluvial evolution.
 Flood plains are natural sedimentation areas and reservoirs become also sedimentation environments as soon as they are built.
-However, anthropogenic degradation in the watersheds normally gives place to an increase in the sedimentation rates which in some cases can lead to a very rapid colmatation of reservoirs and subsequent decrease or their state apacity (silting).
+However, anthropogenic degradation in the watersheds normally gives place to an increase in the sedimentation rates, which in some cases can lead to a very rapid colmatation of reservoirs and subsequent decrease of their storage capacity (silting).
 Some reservoirs have seen reduced their predicted useful operation life by one order of magnitude.